 St Barnabas, Inham Nook, stands at the top of Inham Road, at the western end of the parish of Chilwell.
 It was opened in 1957 as a daughter church of Christ Church, Chilwell, to serve a new housing estate, Inham Nook, built after the Second World War.

-The church remains a daughter church of Christ Church, but operates independently both in church matters and financially.
+The church remains a sister church of Christ Church, but operates independently both in church matters and financially.

 For more details on Christ Church visit visit Christ Church Chilwell

 To learn more about the history of St Barnabas, Inham Nook visit visit the Southwell and Nottingham Church History Project

 “We are the church on the hill and we want to bless our community”